 Museum of Care

-The need to create an educational and cultural space of care was discussed by David Graeber and Nika Dubrovsky during the pandemic.
+The need to create what we call rooms — educational and cultural spaces of care — was discussed by David Graeber and Nika Dubrovsky during the pandemic.
 The Museum of Care appeared after David’s tragic death in 2020 as a tribute to his legacy.
 Everything here is free, and everyone is welcome.

 Rooms